FAQ: COVID-19 Emergency Legal Preparedness

 Q: What resources are available in terms of paid sick leave for individuals under quarantine or isolation?

 A: Congress passed the Families First Coronavirus Response Act (FFCRA) which requires many employers to give workers 14 days of paid sick leave during a public health emergency, including for specific COVID-19 related reasons, such as being under quarantine or isolation.
-FFCRA is effective April 2, 2020.
 Additionally, the Family and Medical Leave Act (FMLA) provides up to 12 weeks of unpaid leave if a covered employee has a serious health condition or if that employee is caring for a family member with a serious health condition.
 The employee must have worked for an employer for a year and the employer must have 50 or more employees.
 FFCRA modified FMLA to provide paid leave protections for more employees to address the COVID-19 threat.
+The U.S. Department of Labor has provided an overview of the major sick leave provisions of FFCRA.

 Q: What protections are in place for undocumented persons who might seek treatment for COVID-19?